MiscellaneousStuff/tlol/README.md

 ### Patch 11.21 Replay Database

+#### 191-EarlyFF Dataset

-This database contains 191 early game surrenders with every single game object within the game recorded 4 times a second (4 observations a second).
+This database contains 191 early game surrenders (3.5 minute surrenders) with every single game object within the game recorded 4 times a second (4 observations a second).
 The actions of each champion can also be inferred as the observations per second is high enough and because the ID's of